 An investment analysis evaluates the costs associated with a proposed venture against its expected benefits.
-If the benefits outweigh the costs, then the investment is financially worthwhile.
-The analysis presented here considers the SDCCD as an investment from the perspectives of students, taxpayers, and society in California.
+The analysis presented here evaluates the SDCCD as an investment from the perspectives of students, taxpayers, and society in California.
+As with the economic impact analysis, this analysis considers only FY 2023-24 activities.
+Student perspective In FY 2023-24, the SDCCD served 54,877 credit and 20,629 non-credit students.

-Student perspective

-In FY 2021-22, the SDCCD served 51,459 credit and 16,889 non-credit students.
 In order to attend the colleges, the students paid for tuition, fees, books, and supplies.
 They also gave up money they would have otherwise earned had they been working instead of attending college.
-The total investment made by SDCCD students in FY 2021-22 amounted to a present value of \$489.4 million, equal to \$59.6 million in out-of-pocket expenses and \$429.9 million in forgone time and money.
+The total investment made by SDCCD students in FY 2023-24 amounted to a present value of \$517.5 million, equal to \$51.8 million in out-of-pocket expenses and \$465.6 million in forgone time and money.
 In return for their investment, the SDCCD's students will receive a stream of higher future earnings that will continue to grow throughout their working lives.
-For example, the average SDCCD associate degree graduate from FY 2021-22 will see annual earnings that are \$9,900 higher than a person with a high school diploma or equivalent working in California.
-Over a working lifetime, the benefits of the associate degree over a high school diploma will amount to an undiscounted value of \$376,200 in higher earnings per graduate.
-The present value of the cumulative higher future earnings that SDCCD's FY 2021-22 students will receive over their working careers is \$2.1 billion.
+For example, the average SDCCD associate degree graduate from FY 2023-24 will see annual earnings \$10,400 higher than a person with a high school diploma or equivalent working in California.
+Over a working lifetime, the benefits of an associate degree over a high school diploma will amount to an undiscounted value of \$384,800 in higher earnings per graduate.
+The present value of the cumulative higher future earnings that SDCCD's FY 2023-24 students will receive over their working careers is \$2.3 billion.
 The students' benefit-cost ratio is 4.4.
-In other words, for every \$1,000 students invest in the SDCCD in the form of out-of-pocket expenses and forgone time and money, they will receive a cumulative value of \$4,400 in higher future earnings.
-Annually, the students' investment in the SDCCD has an average annual internal rate of return of 16.3%, which is impressive compared to the U.S. stock market's 30-year average rate of return of 10.5%.
+In other words, for every dollar students invest in an education at the SDCCD in the form of out-of-pocket expenses and forgone time and money, they will receive a cumulative value of \$4.40 in higher future earnings.
+Annually, the students' investment in the SDCCD has an average annual internal rate of return of 18.3%, which is impressive compared to the U.S. stock market's 30-year average rate of return of 10.1%.
 Students see a high rate of return for their investment in the SDCCD

-(National Rate Cap)

-(S
+Average annual return for SDCCD students 18.3%

+Stock market 30-year average annual return 10.1%
-Source: Forbes' S&P 500, 1992-2021.
-FDIC.gov, 2-2022.

-The average associate degree graduate from the SDCCD will see an increase in earnings of \$9,900 each year compared to a person with a high school diploma or equivalent working in California.
+Interest earned on savings account (national deposit rate) 0.5% Source: Forbes' S&P 500, 1994-2023; FDIC.gov, March 2023 Average earnings by education level at career midpoint The average associate degree graduate from the SDCCD will see an increase in earnings of \$10,400 each year compared to a person with a high school diploma or equivalent working in California.

-Source: Lightcast employment data.
+Source: Lightcast employment data